Daij-Djan/DDUtils/README.md

 <li><b>NSArray+DDPerformAfterDelay [ios+osx]</b> - Category on NSArray to easily call makeObjectsPerformSelector after a delay

-<li><b>NSManagedObjectContext+RefreshObjectRecursive [ios+osx]</b> - Category on the context to allow to refresh an object RECURSIVLY.
+<li><b>NSManagedObjectContext+RefreshObjectRecursive [ios+osx]</b> - Category on the context to allow to refresh an object RECURSIVELY.
 The normal refreshObject isnt recursive.

 <li><b>NSOperation+Duration [ios+osx] + demo</b> - Category that adds a duration property to ANY NSOperation.
 (The included test app shows this working with AFNetworking!)
 </ul>